When I told my husband that I wanted to monetize my christian blog and get started with christian affiliate marketing, he freaked!

 Affiliate marketing isn’t simply just inserting a few affiliate links on a blog post and then money will just start flowing.
 Check your analytics and send out surveys to learn more about your readers.You need to ensure that your affiliate programs line up with what your audience actually wants.
 Here is a great post on Why Every Blogger Needs An Avatar and how you can develop one.

-Ultimate Bundles – Another one of my favorites!
-Ultimate Bundles release various bundles throughout the year that range from photography to blogging.
+Ultimate Bundles – This is one of my favorites!
+Ultimate Bundles releases various bundles throughout the year that range from homemaking, meal planning, essential oils to blogging.
 I generally look forward to their blogging bundles as well as their ultimate homemaking bundles.
 The bundles normally include e-books and courses at a special bundle rate.
 Quite the opportunity to get various courses to propel your blog at an affordable rate instead of paying full-price individually.
-The Ultimate Homemaking Bundle generally have a few faith based courses and e-books perfect for the homemaker.
+The Ultimate Homemaking Bundle generally includes faith based courses and e-books perfect for the homemaker.
 Let me let you in on a little insider secret, even if you don’t plan on promoting the bundles, still join the affiliate program, you will be able to grab the bundle at an extra discounted rate.
+As an affiliate you can earn up to 7o% in commission.
+Sign up for Ultimate Bundles.

 Christian Blogger Resources